List of Dragonlance characters: Cinder

 A red dragon, whose real name is Fenalysten.
-He is a dragonlord, the son of Malystryx.
 During the Fourth Dragon War (the War of the Lance) Cinder was the mount of Baron Vilderoff Von Bladmere of the Dragonarmies.
 It is this pair that is featured on the cover of the "Red Dragon of Krynn" boxed set, featuring a Dark Knight armed with a Dragonlance, astride a mighty red wyrm, slaying a silver dragon.
 Vilderoff was informed that the lance would slay even the good metallic dragons by a dark cleric, Otto, and his own wizard, Danvil Felcraft.
-The lance however, was permanently stained with the pure blood of the good dragons.
+The lance, however, was permanently stained with the pure blood of the good dragons.
 Vilderoff and Cinder, early on in their career, acquired the fabled lance from a fallen Solamnic Knight sometime in 352 AC, and the human knight was made a baron by Emperor Ariakas, given the Bladmere lands bordering Neraka in Taman Busak.
 Vilderoff built a castle in the heart of Ravenwood Forest, as his command post.
 The castle was vast, and housed twenty knights, over 100 men-at-arms, 40 draconians, and 60 ogres and hobgoblins.
 Also, the Black Robe wizard Danvil Felcraft took up residence in the castle's West Tower.
 Vilderoff continued to hold onto the lands given him, and aided Ariakan, Ariakas' son and heir, in forming the Dark Knights of Takhisis.
-After Vilderoff's untimely death—ironically at the hands of his own assassin, Iain Lockhart, who was made into a Dragonspawn by Khellendros - his Dragonlance disappeared from its place of honor over the fireplace and mantle in the castle's great hall.
+After Vilderoff's untimely death—ironically at the hands of his own assassin, Iain Lockhart, who was made into a Dragonspawn by Khellendros—his Dragonlance disappeared from its place of honor over the fireplace and mantle in the castle's great hall.
 After the baron's death, Cinder carved out his own domain, prior to the dragon purge.
 The mighty red wyrm is still at large in and around Bladmere, and the forested lands of that territory, a force to be reckoned with.